 Loans are stated at the amount of unpaid principal, reduced by net deferred loan origination fees, an unearned discount, and an allowance for credit losses.
 Unearned discount on installment loans is recognized as income over the terms of the loans by the interest method.
 Interest on other loans is calculated by using the simple interest method on daily balances of the principal amount outstanding.
 Interest income is accrued on the unpaid principal balance.
-Accrued interest receivable totaled \$789,837 at December 31, 2023 and was reported in Accrued Interest Receivable on the Consolidated Balance Sheets and is excluded from the estimate of credit losses.
+Accrued interest receivable totaled \$857,074 and \$814,874 at December 31, 2024 and 2023, respectively and was reported in Accrued Interest Receivable on the Consolidated Balance Sheets and is excluded from the estimate of credit losses.
 Loan origination fees are being deferred and amortized as an adjustment of the related loan's yield.
 The Corporation is amortizing these amounts over the contractual life of the related loans.